Sherburn-in-Elmet railway station: Services

-On Mondays to Saturdays, there are now eighteen trains per day to York (up from fourteen in the previous timetable) on a basic hourly frequency - these mostly run from Bridlington via Hull and Selby, though three come from Sheffield via the Dearne Valley Line.
+On Mondays to Saturdays, there are now eighteen trains per day to York on a basic hourly frequency - these mostly run from Bridlington via Hull and Selby, though three come from Sheffield via the Dearne Valley Line.
 A similar service level operates southbound, with thirteen trains to Selby, Hull and Bridlington, plus three to Sheffield.
 Most of the extra trains call in the afternoon and evening, giving the station a much better service at those times.

-On Sundays, there are six trains to Hull, two to Sheffield and eight to York.
+On Sundays, there are eight trains to Hull, one to Selby and nine to York.
+No services run to or from Sheffield, though a single rail-replacement bus to Pontefract and Moorthorpe stops to pick up only in the early evening.
+This connects at Moorthorpe with a Leeds to Sheffield train.
+A balancing northbound service also runs but calls here only to set down passengers from the south.